phpthinktank/blast-application/README.md

 ]);
 ```

-Or receive config data from any where
+Or receive config data from anywhere

 ```php
 <?php